pamapa/callblocker/README.md

 Name                  | Site                           | Description
 ----                  | ----                           | -----------
 ""                    | No online lookup is done       |
+"all"                 | Automatic select               | Depending on the country code, it will automatically select one of the below
-"all"                 | All listed ones                | See other listed ones "tel_search_ch"       | http://tel.search.ch           | Switzerland (+41).
+"tel_search_ch"       | http://tel.search.ch           | Switzerland (+41).
 Free for non commercial use
 "dasschnelle_at"      | http://www.dasschnelle.at      | Austria (+43).
 Free for non commercial use
 "dasoertliche_de"     | http://www.dasoertliche.de     | Germany (+49).
 Free for non commercial use